techidaily/site-sound-optimizing/source/_posts/updated-2024-approved-navigating-the-soundscape-of-premiere-pro-simple-strategies-for-audio-layer-management.md

 ## Part 5: A Complete Video Guide of Editing Audios

-In case you want to add music background to your video footage in a rush, you can watch the video tutorial below about how to add background music and[edit audio files](https://tools.techidaily.com/wondershare/filmora/download/) with Filmora.
+In case you want to add music background to your video footage in a rush, you can watch the video tutorial below about how to add background music and [edit audio files](https://tools.techidaily.com/wondershare/filmora/download/) with Filmora.
 This easy-to-use video editing tool makes it hardly a bother to add your favorite background music or audio track to videos ([removing the original sound](https://tools.techidaily.com/wondershare/filmora/download/) is also possible).

 Besides, you can trim the length, adjust the playing speed, volume, pitch, add fade in/fade out to make it perfect for your video.
 Just follow below step by step guide to add audio or music to your video with ease.
 What’s more, you can also [add videos to MP3 files](https://tools.techidaily.com/wondershare/filmora/download/).